natshoff/natshoff.github.io/index.md

 Sage grouse are sagebrush obligates that depend on sagebrush for food, cover, and mating grounds.
 These birds are an indicator species for other sagebrush obligates like the pygmy rabbit, sagebrush vole, sage thrasher and sage sparrow [(USGS, 2011)](https://www.usgs.gov/publications/chapter-2-sagebrush-associated-species-conservation-concern).
 Sagebrush habitat it being lost to development, invasive grass spread, and woody encroachment.
 Habitat loss has lead to Greater sage-grouse populations have declining by 78.8 % since 1960 [(Prochazka et al., 2025)](https://pubs.usgs.gov/publication/dr1217).

 #### How do BLM HMAs work?
 It's more confusing than you might initially guess.
 BLM organizes Greater sage-grouse land into Habitat Management Areas (HMAs) based on **regional** Environmental Impact Assessments (EIS) which are assigned a **habitat type** based on the quality of the land and intended management actions.
-BLM **regions**, and some states use different **habitat type** verbage.
+Different BLM **regions** use different **habitat type** verbage to describe the goals of their HMAs.

 Here is how the BLM divides regional HMAs:
 INSERT REGIONAL MAP HERE